nyankoclaws/tp/docs/DeveloperGuide.md

 10. **Make the `whoisfree` command to search for a range of time:**
     * When user perform a `whoisfree` command, it might be useful to ascertain that a person would be free for the whole duration.
-    * For example, `whoisfree Mon:1200-1400` will display all person that are free for the time interval.
+    * For example, `whoisfree Mon:1200-1400` will display all persons that are free for the time interval.